 Small-Business Credit Access: Finally on the Rebound?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »All through the recession, small businesses have struggled to find the capital they needed to grow.
+Opinions expressed by Entrepreneur contributors are their own.All through the recession, small businesses have struggled to find the capital they needed to grow.
 But as 2010 drew to a close, business owners reported their access to capital is improving.

 Helping to make the frozen lending wheels turn again are several new sources of federal backing for small-business lending in the past year.
 Here's a look at the positive recent developments: